risingwavelabs/risingwave-docs-legacy/cloud/cluster-create-byoc-cluster.md

 Before creating a BYOC deployment, familiarize yourself with the following architecture.
 In the BYOC environment, the entire data plane is deployed in the user's space.
 To manage the RisingWave clusters within this environment, we deploy two key services for operation delegation:

 - **Agent Service**: This service manages Kubernetes (K8s) and cloud resources.
-It handles tasks such as managing RisingWave Pods, AWS S3 buckets, GCS buckets, Azure Blob Storage, IAM roles/accounts associated with the RisingWave cluster, network endpoints, etc.
+It handles tasks such as managing RisingWave Pods, storage services (including AWS S3, GCS, and Azure Blob Storage), IAM roles/accounts associated with the RisingWave cluster, network endpoints, etc.

 - **RWProxy**: This is a TCP proxy that routes SQL statements from the control plane to the appropriate RisingWave instances.

-## Create the BYOC environment
+## Create a BYOC environment

-Follow the steps below to create your own cloud environment using RisingWave's BYOC plan.
+Follow the steps below to create your own cloud environment.

 1. Navigate to the [**Clusters**](https://cloud.risingwave.com/clusters/) page and click **Create cluster**.